CONTACT HOURS: 34.00

 The past several decades have brought tremendous growth in the numbers of health care facilities and providers offering integrative health care training and services.
 Consumers in the United States use these complementary and alternative medicine (CAM) therapies in greater numbers than ever before.
 Why is this occurring?
 How do integrative medicine and traditional medicine differ in their approach to care from conventional Western medicine?
 What integrative health care practices do practitioners and patients use?

-Health care providers can assist clients with their healing process through the creation of healing environments – spaces that support the individual’s inner healer and utilize the environment to maximize its healing effects.
-This course will provide an overview of the elements of healing environment and its effect on health and describe how to create a healing environment.
+Every individual has the capacity to enhance his or her healing process (or the healing process of clients) through the creation of healing environments – spaces that support the individual’s inner healer and utilize the environment to maximize its healing effects.

-Traditional Chinese medicine (TCM) is the oldest professional continuously practiced medicine in the world, with origins dating back more than 2,500 years.
+Traditional Chinese medicine (TCM) is one of the oldest continuously practiced professional medical systems in the world, with origins dating back more than 3,000 years.
 TCM emphasizes the holistic view of the human being and encompasses many different treatment modalities such as acupuncture, acupressure, herbal medicine, and Qigong.
-This course provides an overview of TCM and the philosophy of harmony and health.

 Health care is evolving and integrating the healing therapies of alternative and allopathic medicine.
 Therapeutic massage and bodywork healing methods are being integrated in many health care organizations.
 This course will describe somatic and musculoskeletal therapies (therapeutic massage, which includes Swedish massage, sports massage, Esalen massage, neuromuscular massage therapy, and Aston patterning); Eastern, meridian-based, and point therapies (acupressure, shiatsu, Jin Shin Jyutsu, and reflexology); energy-based therapies (Therapeutic Touch, Reiki, and Healing Touch); emotional bodywork (Rolfing and Hellerwork); and manipulative therapies (chiropractic and osteopathy).

-The goal of this certificate program is to provide the learner with an overview of holistic and integrative therapeutic modalities and their role in health and healing.
+The outcome of this certificate program is for the learner to describe holistic and integrative therapeutic modalities and their role in health and healing.